smitpi/PSConfigFile/docs/index.md

 Executes the config from the json file.
 ## New-PSConfigFile
 Creates a new config file
+## Show-PSConfigFile
+Display what's configured in the config file.
 ## Update-PSConfigFile
 Adds functionality to add the execution to your profile or a PowerShell module